Jailani Naro: First Muktamar of the United Development Party

-Acception of Pancasila
+Acceptance of Pancasila

 During the 1980s, Soeharto prompted political parties to accept Pancasila as its only ideology, creating the concept of single principle.
 This concept was first delivered during Soeharto's speech in the Armed Forces meeting on 27 March 1980 and in the Kopassus anniversary on 16 April 1980.
 The concept was formally delivered in 1983, and was approved as a law in 1985.
 All political parties and mass organization should held Pancasila as its ideology and the only principle, ruling out other ideology previously held.

 Even though Naro was supported by the government and his party accepted the single principle, Naro rejected this concept.
 He rejected the change of the party's symbol, from the Ka'aba to a star.
 This rejection was used by the Soedardji faction, an internal opposition of Naro's rule, to delegitimize him.
 Soedardji failed to overthrow Naro from the chairman, and Soedardji created a new Central Executive Council of the party, causing dualism in the party.
 Soedardji demanded Naro to organize an extraordinary muktamar to end the conflict in the party.